 In addition, the CSO has access to two primary micro data sources.
-These are the Department of Employment Affairs and Social Protection (DEASP) social welfare data and Revenue Commissioners' employee income data.
+These are the Department of Employment Affairs and Social Protection (DEASP) social welfare data and Revenue Commissioners' employee and self-employed income data.
 The Administrative Data Centre (ADC) division within the CSO securely manage the ownership of these data sources and SILC's DCU has only limited access to the data.
-The CSO works with the DSP and Revenue, on a continuing basis, to ensure good quality data is available on a timely basis.
+The CSO works with the DEASP and Revenue, on a continuing basis, to ensure good quality data is available on a timely basis.

 The Department of Agriculture, Food and the Marine (DAFM) provide to the CSO Direct payments paid to farmers e.g. Common Agriculture Policy (CAP) entitlements thus enabling the CSO to capture these payments as part of the SILC income calculation.
-The CSO SILC DCU team applies the 'income coefficient', provided by Teagasc, together with other factors such as type of farm and soil type, to calculate farm incomes.

 The CSO is expanding the use of administrative data for SILC.
 Student Universal Support Ireland and Residential Tenancies Board administrative date is currently being assessed to determine suitability as additional micro data sources.